AIM-SE/PR4Rec/.github/ISSUE_TEMPLATE/paper-review.md

 assignees: ''

 ---

-1. Summary + key ideas
+The main goal of reading paper is not just understanding it.
+Try to understand the key ida, but we need to get new ideas and research directions from the paper.

+## Paper information: title, authors, venue, pdf link, github, etc.
+*

+## Summary: problems to address, key ideas, quick results

-2. What do you like?
+## What do you like?

-3. What you don't like?
+## What you don't like?

-4. How to improve?
+## How to improve?

-5. Any new ideas?
+## Any new ideas?

+## Reproducing results (if any)